 A good handful of Epsom salt in a warm bath can do wonders for any aching or sore muscles.
 Fill the bath with warm water, throw in the salts and relax for 15-20 minutes.
 To make it even more effective, add some essential oils (see Number 2).

 Epsom salts contain high levels of magnesium sulphate, which is a natural muscle relaxant.
-They work by removing fluid from muscles, and as a result reduce inflammation and swelling of the muscle.
+They work by removing toxins from muscles, and as a result reduce inflammation and swelling of the muscle.

 2. Essential Oils